cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## Blockchain selection

-FullOn Network has been selected as the application platform for Cisum Verse for its ultra-low gas fee and high performance and unique goal of being the application chain to all other chains by its powerful built-in interoperbility.
+FullOn Network has been selected as the application platform by Cisum Verse for its ultra-low gas fee and high performance and unique goal of being the application chain to all other chains by its powerful built-in interoperbility.

 ## Smart contracts